 Unlike most retail and online stores we will offer this service for the duration of the warranty period of 24 months from the date of purchase.

 Any goods returned faulty within 24 months will be repaired or replaced and sent back to the customer free of carriage.
 In all instances we will process repairs/replacements as quickly as possible, however, as we do not have repair facilities ourselves, goods do have to be returned to the manufacturer for assessment and/or repair and we can not accept responsibility for any resulting delays which are outside of our control.

 Where goods are returned to us that are not faulty or the fault has arisen due to the wilful damage, accident, negligence by you or a third party, or used otherwise than as recommended by the Supplier, or through failure to follow Supplier instructions, or where any alteration or repair carried out on the goods without the Supplier's approval then in all these instances the warranty will not apply.

 Goods returned for credit which are not found to be faulty will be returned to the customer with a minimum EUR25.00 carriage and administration charge at our discretion so we advise that you investigate the fault yourself before sending the item back to us.
 When returning faulty goods please follow our instructions.

 Note that GPS accessories such as cigarette lighter charges and mounting brackets are not generally covered under manufacturer's warranty.
 Our experience however is that should you have a fault with an accessory a direct approach by yourself to the manufacturer will often result in a positive outcome with the manufacturer replacing the faulty accessory.

 The above policies do not alter your statutory rights as a consumer.
-If you feel that we have breached your statutory rights you can make a formal complaint to: the National Consumer Agency, 4 Harcourt Road, Dublin 2, Ireland or call lo-call 1890 432 432.
+If you feel that we have breached your statutory rights you can make a formal complaint to: the Competition and Consumer Protection Commission, Bloom House, Railway Street, Dublin 1, D01 C57 or call lo-call 1890 432 432.